HIXMAN/test-driven-development-example/README.md

 We are green and our first functionality is covered.
 It's time to face the next functionality.
 The next functionality we are going to cover is to parse an image.
 Lets create a test for this check ImageParserTest.php

+##STEP 6

+###UrlParser another class

+We have created our new test for the new funcionality lets fix it declaring the new class needed check ImageParser.php